dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 This page covers the following user stories

-*7. As a first time user, I want to be able to leave a comment or review*
+*7. As a logged in user, I want to be able to leave a comment or review*

-*9. As a first time user, I want to be able to edit and delete a comment I have made*
+*9. As a logged in user, I want to be able to edit and delete a comment I have made*

-*15. As a first time user, I want to be able to to sign in to, or create an account*
+*15. As a logged in user, I want to be able to to sign in to, or create an account*

 *25. As a site owner, I want users to be able to leave a comment or review*

 *27. As a site owner, I want users to be able to edit and delete comments or reviews*

 *34. As a site owner, I want users to be able to sign in to, or create an account*